Sleepy-Panda/FeeshNotifier/docs/CT3-beta migration TODOs.md

 - Kat pets counted in profit?

 - Moby Duck progress in 1st slot of Time Bag
-- Attributes to render on top of slot

 Fully disabled:
 - Fishing Hook rendering disabled